List of municipal amalgamations in Alberta

 Municipal amalgamation is one of five forms of municipal restructuring in the Province of Alberta.
 Under current legislation, the authority to amalgamate two or more municipalities is provided under Division 5 of the Municipal Government Act.

 The first amalgamation in Alberta involving one or more urban municipalities occurred on February 1, 1912, when the cities of Strathcona and Edmonton merged to form a single municipal government under the name of the City of Edmonton.
-The most recent amalgamation occurred on August 1, 2007, when the Town of Lac La Biche merged with Lakeland County to form a municipal district named Lac La Biche County.
-The next amalgamation will occur on January 1, 2023, when the towns of Turner Valley and Black Diamond will merge into the newly created town of Diamond Valley.
+The most recent amalgamation occurred on January 1, 2023, when the towns of Turner Valley and Black Diamond merged into the newly created town of Diamond Valley.

 List of urban municipality amalgamations

 The following is a chronological list of historic municipal amalgamations in Alberta involving at least one or more urban municipalities.

 Amalgamation proposals

-Black Diamond and Turner Valley

-The thought of amalgamating the towns of Black Diamond and Turner Valley first surfaced in the mid-1980s.
-Turner Valley withdrew from the discussions after Alberta Municipal Affairs completed a feasibility report on the amalgamation in 1986.

-The possibility resurfaced in 2006 when the towns initiated discussions on a possible amalgamation of the two municipalities.
-The discussions culminated in a plebiscite held on October 15, 2007, concurrently with their municipal elections, where the question asked of voters was "Do you support an amalgamation of the Town of Black Diamond and the Town of Turner Valley to form one municipality?"
-The results of the plebiscite were 66% of Turner Valley voters were in favour of amalgamation, while 71% of Black Diamond voters were against amalgamation.

-A third amalgamation investigation began in early 2016 through a joint request of Black Diamond and Turner Valley for a provincial grant to undertake a feasibility study.
-Following negotiations and engagement, the two town councils will decided on amalgamation in September 2021 with the proposed name of the amalgamated municipality is the Town of Diamond Valley.
-The government of Alberta approved the merger in May 2022 and the towns will officially amalgamate on January 1, 2023.
-On November 28, 2022 both towns voted for their new town's first mayor and council with Turner Valley's current mayor Barry Crane being elected Diamond Valley's first mayor.